appelgriebsch/silverblue-postinstall_upgrade/README.md

 ### Thumbnail Support

 Unfortunately, perhaps due to legal/patent reasons, `ffmpeg` is not included by default.
 Currently, as the time of this writing, `ffmpeg` conflicts with several free alternatives.
-Thus, to install `ffmpeg`, which is needed for `.mp4` thumbnail support, you need to override some base image packages:
+Thus, to install `ffmpeg`, which is needed for `.mp4` thumbnail support and other things, you need to override some base image packages:

 ```bash
 rpm-ostree override remove libavdevice-free libavcodec-free libavfilter-free libavformat-free libavutil-free libpostproc-free libswresample-free libswscale-free ffmpeg-free --install ffmpeg --uninstall libavcodec-freeworld